samar20dec-hash/Contosso-Sales-Dashboard/README.md

 • **Goal of the Dashboard**
 To deliver an interactive visual tool that:
-- Provides a real-time overview of Contoso's key financial metrics.
+- Provides a real-time overview of contosso's key financial metrics.
 - Enables users to drill down into performance by various dimensions (time, product, geography).
 - Supports strategic decisions related to sales, marketing, product development, and regional operations.
 - Uncovers trends and anomalies in financial data to facilitate proactive management.